bhong35/feature-carousel/README.md

 This project was focused on exercising my front-end skills with raw CSS.
 As part of a team of 5, the end product was for the full-stack carousel microservice to be incorporated into a proxy server and deployed to complete the Gammazon product page.

 ## Learnings
 I was able to hone my competency with CSS FlexBox, and soldified my grasp on ReactJS.
 Furthermore, I learned to deploy my microservice and proxyserver using a combination of Docker and AWS Elastic Beanstalk.
-Multiple AWS services including S3 and RDS were picked up to implement the app.
+Multiple AWS services including S3 and RDS were learned to implement the app.

 ## Contributors
 - Carousel and Display - [Benjamin Hong](https://github.com/bhong35)